kantord/headson/README.md

   <br/>
 </p>

 `head`/`tail` for JSON, YAML - but structure‑aware.
 Get a compact preview that shows both the shape and representative values of your data, all within a strict byte budget.
-(Just like `head`/`tail`, `headson` can also work with unstructured text files.)
+(Just like `head`/`tail`, `hson` can also work with unstructured text files.)

 Available as:
 - CLI (see [Usage](#usage))